13 Essential Online Collaboration Tools for Boosting Productivity

 What’s good about it:

-• Free plan can hold 100 participants with a 40-minute limit
+• The free plan can hold 100 participants with a 40-minute limit

 • Known for ease of use and reliability